 In this workshop, you will learn how the basics of TLA+ and how to apply to it real-world business problems.
 We focus in particular on how to design concurrent systens, such as microservices or client-server architectures.
 By the end of this class you should be able to write your own basic specs and use them to identify issues in your software designs.

 You should have some experience program, and some experience testing.
 While TLA+ is both powerful and accessible, it's aimed at experienced programmers.
 If you've ever had to deal with a race condition or a data I/O bug, then you are the target audience for course.

 Each course day runs from 9:30am - 5:30pm and mostly consists of hands-on projects interspersed with presentations.
 The main goal is to "learn by doing."

 This workshop is for experienced programmers.
 Prior familiarity with systems programming and concurrency topics is advised.

 The course is taught by Hillel Wayne.
 Hillel is the author of Learn TLA+ (http://www.learntla.com) and Practical TLA+ (Apress, est October 2018).
-He is in expert in the applicable of formal methods and works to make it an accessible, useful tool for people in startups and the industry.
+He is in expert in the application of formal methods and works to make them an accessible, useful tool for people in startups and the industry.
 In his free time, he is a juggler and chocolatier.
 You can find him at http://hillelwayne.com or on Twitter at @hillelogram.